Selcookie/Selcookie/README.md

 - 👋 Hi, I’m @Selcookie
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Golang and JavascriptCancel changes
+- 🌱 I’m currently learning Golang and Javascript
 - 💞️ I’m looking to collaborate on any fun projects

 <!---